SeikaHirori/janken/README.md

 - [x] 1.
 Start with an App template, then create a property to store the three possible moves: rock, paper, and scissors.
 - [x] 2.
 You’ll need to create two @State properties to store the app’s current choice and whether the player should win or lose.
 - [x] 3.
 You can use Int.random(in:) to select a random move.
 You can use it for whether the player should win too if you want, but there’s an even easier choice: Bool.random() is randomly true or false.
 After the initial value, use toggle() between rounds so it’s always changing.
-- [ ] 4.
+- [s] 4.
 Create a VStack showing the player’s score, the app’s move, and whether the player should win or lose.
 You can use if shouldWin to return one of two different text views.
 - [x] 5.
 The important part is making three buttons that respond to the player’s move: Rock, Paper, or Scissors.
-- [ ] 6.
+- [s] 6.
 Use the font() modifier to adjust the size of your text.
 If you’re using emoji for the three moves, they also scale.
 Tip: You can ask for very large system fonts using .font(.system(size: 200)) – they’ll be a fixed size, but at least you can make sure they are nice and big!

 ___
 **Checklist | Personal Specifications (PS)**